Audi adjusts Hungary factory operations over Ukraine crisis - NewsBreak

 “Our revenue will be slightly lower, but this is still the beginning of the year, and we have lots of serious opportunities, so there is a good chance for us to make up for many things by the end of the year,” Dintner said.

-Suzuki's (7269.T) Hungarian factory has also suspended car exports to Russia and Ukraine as of March, while German premium carmaker Daimler-Benz (MBGn.DE) said it had lowered output to two shifts at its Hungarian plant. read more
+Suzuki’s Hungarian factory has also suspended car exports to Russia and Ukraine as of March, while German premium carmaker Daimler-Benz said it had lowered output to two shifts at its Hungarian plant.

 Dintner said the Hungarian Audi factory, whose revenue rose by 2.6% to 7.7 billion euros ($8.52 billion) last year, had fulfilled all orders so far despite supply chain challenges, adding that its order books were in a good shape.